History

 History of the Harvey Cedars Hotel

 Around 1837, a farmer named Sylvanus Cox built a house [1] on an island in an area called Harvest Quarters.
-The island was good for gardening and livestock.
-The house would become the first section of the Harvey Cedars Hotel.
+This small island was good for gardening and livestock, and the house would become the first section of the Harvey Cedars Hotel.
 Cox also built a bridge across the creek.
 [2]

-[1] The original structure included the T-shaped section ranging from the present main lounge (half of which was originally a porch, as seen in this section’s photo) to the end of the present entrance sign.
-According to former conference director Al Oldham, the oldest sections used mortise-and-tenon construction with 3x8" rough-hewn joists, and original windows remained inside the walls of the first floor until renovations in the 1990s.
+[1] As seen in this section’s photo, the original structure included the T-shaped section from the present main lounge (half of which was originally a porch) to the present entrance sign.
+According to former director Al Oldham, the oldest parts used mortise-and-tenon construction with 3x8" rough-hewn joists, and original windows remained inside first floor walls until renovations in 2004.

 1865-1886